Startups like Zomato, Oyo offer more stock options to ease paycut pain

 “Companies will be thinking of the principle of what level to compensate — can it be 1:1, or can it be higher?
 The grants may also have more favorable terms than the existing stock plans they have — lower priced and shorter vesting periods and because it’s against liquid cash, there is an effort to make it as attractive as possible,” a top executive of a leading startup, told ET.
 While Bounce which had announced salary deductions, ranging between 20% and 60%, had said that while it is also looking at paying due salary as soon as the macro-economic indicators return to normalcy, in lieu of the interim salary cut, employees will get Esops.

 “This makes a lot of sense.
-Any company undertaking pay cuts, faces the risk of losing employees, and this (issuing additional stock) is one of the good levers to retain talent,” said Harshil Mathur, chief executive of fintech company Razorpay, which has a robust ESOP programme.
+Any company undertaking pay cuts, faces the risk of losing employees, and this (issuing additional stock) is one of the good levers to retain talent,” said Harshil Mathur, chief executive of fintech company Razorpay, which has a robust ESOP program.

 When contacted by ET, Zomato and Oyo declined to comment, while Grofers and Bounce did not respond.

-The Esop pools of companies such as Paytm, Zomato, and Oyo range between 2.6% and 5.5% of their overall shareholding, according to data collated by Tracxn.
+The ESOP pools of companies such as Paytm, Zomato, and Oyo range between 2.6% and 5.5% of their overall shareholding, according to data collated by Tracxn.

 Last month, Paytm, India’s most highly-valued unicorn, said it will offer Rs 250 crore in Esops to high performing employees and new hires.